 Matthew has become a well-known and successful investor and entrepreneur for both his understanding of new technologies as well as his ability to build compelling new businesses for the consumer marketplace.
-Matthew currently runs Rudyard, his personal investment and consulting office, focused on designing and launching luxury and mass-market consumer products, services, and experiences.
+Matthew currently runs RUDYARD, his family investment office and THERMAL BRANDS, a lifestyle and luxury brand consultancy.

 From 1998-2006, Matthew was Co-founder & Managing Director of Motorola Ventures (MV), the corporate venture capital arm of Motorola, Inc. outside of Chicago, IL.
 Matthew was directly responsible for-building investment offices in Chicago, Boston, Silicon Valley, Tel Aviv, and Beijing.
 By the age of 27, Matthew co-managed a $400M portfolio of 70+ companies.
 Matthew created the investment program in 1997 and established it as one of the premier corporate venture practices in the world.
 He developed MV’s investment thesis around monetizing both strategic and financial returns.
 He focused on emerging networks (3G, 4G, Wireline, Cable), new media, mobile devices, Web technologies, enterprise software, and material science.
 He was responsible for making investments in innovative companies like E Ink (Acquired), A123 (IPO), Fitsense (Acquired), Intellon (IPO), Snaptrack (Acquired), and Sportvision (Merged).